-The best location to store your variables is through the Environment Variables UI.
-This is a central location to store environment variables that removes the need for any configuration.
-If you define an environment variable, it is automatically encrypted and available at both build time and runtime.
+The best location to store your variables is through the Environment Variables UI in your Project Settings.
+This is a central location to store Environment Variables that removes the need for any configuration.
+If you define an Environment Variable, it is automatically encrypted and available to any user that has access to that Project.

 NEXT_PUBLIC_ in the Environment Variables UI and when accessing them on the client also.